 Each year at Christmas, the London Handel Festival presents Messiah from St George’s church in Hanover Square, London, where Handel worshipped.
 This year, because of restrictions around Covid-19 we did things differently and were pleased to offer Messiah Reimagined.
 For our performance on 3 December we presented live movements with soloists and the London Handel Orchestra in the church, integrated with pre-recorded choruses by our partner choirs and a special all comers ‘Sing At Home’ Chorus of amateur singers of some 150 singers from 16 countries across 5 continents.
 If you missed it, you can still catch it on here on Facebook event, or on our YouTube channel.

 Our December ‘Sing at Home’ chorus came from all across the UK, and from Ireland, France, Monaco, Germany, Italy, Belgium, Denmark, Panama, UAE, Canada, Hong Kong, South Africa, Puerto Rico, the United States and Australia, so across five continents – a really international crowd!
 We have been so encouraged by their enthusiasm and commitment that we have decided to do the whole project again next year.
 See below for details of how you can take part.
-To book a place for Easter Monday in our ‘Sing at Home’ chorus have now closed.
+Bookings for a place for Easter Monday in our ‘Sing at Home’ chorus have now closed.
 You can find out more about the performance here.

 Would you like to take part in the next Messiah Re-Imagined project?